pretix-unofficial/pretix-signature-question/README.rst

 Each event can enable this plugin in Settings > Plugins > Customization.

 Once the plugin is enabled you can add a question with type *file* to a ticket.
-The name of the question have to contain *signature*.
+The name of the question must contain *signature*.
-Now the upload dialog disappears and a field to draw a signature is shown.
+Instead of the upload dialog the signature field is displayed.

 Development setup
 -----------------